 When you have the perspective of a UX designer, “you start to see design gone wrong everywhere,” says Beth Koloski, who teaches the full-time User Experience Design Immersive (UXDI) course at General Assembly’s Denver campus.
 “You stop blaming yourself for not understanding badly designed software.”
 She says she admires when someone gets design right because she knows “how incredibly hard it is to make something easy and seamless and actually get it out into the real world.”

-Today’s UX designers come from diverse backgrounds, like graphic design, art direction, web development, business, and more.
+Today’s UX designers come from diverse backgrounds, like graphic design, art direction, software engineering, business, and more.
 In Denver in particular, the industry has blossomed over the past five to 10 years, Koloski says.
 “There are now so many great events and groups here, and they’re full of smart, kind, generous UXers,” she says.
 “You can easily find a UX-related event three nights a week.”

 To help break into the local scene, Koloski recommends checking out UX meetups like UX Book Club and UX Happy Hour, as well as joining the Denver UXers Slack channel.
 “Tech events like Creative Mornings and Built In Brews are not so UX-specific, but you should definitely go to those,” she says.
 “For my female-identified friends, SheSays and Ladies That UX are great groups, too.”

 So what does the future of UX design look like?
 Koloski says that while many today think of UX design as experiences that exist on screens as websites or mobile apps, budding designers should think bigger.

 “The next wave of UX needs will be for those who know how to design beyond the screen,” she says.
 “There will be a need for designers with expertise in all the other communication mechanisms: voice interaction, sound design, haptics — heck, maybe we’ll start to see designs that utilize taste and smell!”